A quick video of a couple simple home remedies for asthma:

 - Drink A Hot Drink- This will give you relief for a few hours, hopefully long enough for your symptoms to subside.

 - Seek Medical Attention- If your symptoms don’t get better, go get help.
-If you don’t have insurance go to your local emergency room that can’t refuse your by law.
+If you don’t have insurance go to your local emergency room they can’t refuse your by law.

 Worst Foods That Trigger Asthma